 - See the Cairngorm reindeer herd, Britain’s only free-ranging herd of reindeer.

 THINGS I’VE CHECKED OFF…

-In September 2020 I hiked to The Lost Valley and visited Castle Stalker!
+In September 2020 I went on a road trip to Glencoe and hiked to The Lost Valley and visited Castle Stalker!

 Want to see where I’ve already been in Scotland?
 Check out my Scotland Travel map.